rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-ceiling-dumper.md

 ## Description #

-The parts listed below is used to construct a platform with a box to hold hay (material).
+The parts listed below are used to construct a platform with a box to hold hay (material).
 The box is raised by four ropes (one on each corner).
 There is a panel on 3 sides to hold material in.
 For loading, the platform is lowered.